Detroit Mercy Style Guidelines

 Lillie B. Kassab Mall (between Student Center and Holden Hall)

-McNichols Campus Library
+McNichols Campus Library, contains:

 Quad Commons - see note below